Return to the search form Return to your search results

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

+Students can choose to live in apartments or in a homestay.
+Accommodations are arranged by USAC in consultation with the student.
 More information about housing can be found on the USAC website.

 During the semester and academic year sessions, the housing fee is not included in the course fee.
 Students pay rent for their accommodations each month.
 You will need to have a plan and budget in place to withdraw the amount needed for monthly rent.